European Union

 No hay anuncios

 Even Vox, which always avoids criticizing Trump, came out in defense of Meloni against the US president's criticisms.
-The spokesperson in Congress for the Spanish far-right party, Pepa Millán, defended the "sovereignty" of European states and the figure of the Pope, while she assured that "nobody wants a war" and called "hard to understand" some of the outbursts of the US leader, such as those he has made throughout this week.
+The spokesperson in Congress for the Spanish far-right party, Pepa Millán, vindicated the "sovereignty" of European states and the figure of the Pope, while assuring that "nobody wants a war" and calling "incomprehensible" some of the ramblings of the US leader, such as those he has staged throughout this week.

-The EU policy expert at the research center EPC York Albrecht points out in a conversation with this newspaper that Orbán's defeat is not only due to the explicit support he received from the US administration, but above all to internal issues related to the economic situation, infrastructure, the welfare state, and the authoritarian drift.
-Nevertheless, he points out that supporting Trump, who has initiated the war in the Middle East, is "contrary to the narrative of peace that Orbán defends in Ukraine", in addition to being a war that "has had economic effects on Hungarians" and that "is very, very unpopular" in the country.
+The EU policy expert from the EPC research center, York Albrecht, points out in a conversation with this newspaper that Orbán's defeat is not only due to the explicit support he received from the American administration, but above all due to internal issues related to the economic situation, infrastructure, the welfare state, and the authoritarian drift.
+Nevertheless, he points out that supporting Trump, who has started the war in the Middle East, "contradicts the narrative of peace that Orbán defends in Ukraine", in addition to being a war that "has had economic effects on Hungarians" and that "is very, very unpopular" in the country.

 Cargando